ahansen03/tennis_seed_performance/README.md

 | Best of 5  | 1584  | 0.2235 | 0.1736 |

-At a statistically significant level (p ≈ 3.3 × 10<sup>-28</sup>), the average upset frequencies between matches that are a BO3 vs BO5 set formats are different.
+At a statistically significant level (p ≈ 3.3 × 10<sup>-28</sup>), BO3 vs BO5 set formats produce different upset frequencies.
 In our sample, BO3 matches have ~35% upset rate, almost 13 percentage points higher than the BO5 matches, which is at ~22%.
-To compare how the tours do in BO3 matches, we will look at the difference in upset frequency outside of the Grand Slams, which is where the only BO5 matches are played.
+This matches our expectations, as it is easier for a lower ranked player to win two sets against a higher ranked player rather than to win three sets.
+Furthermore, the BO# matches have more variance, indicating that consistencies fluctuate more than they do in BO5 matches.
+To compare how the tours do in BO3 matches, we will look at the difference in upset frequency outside of the Grand Slams (where the only BO5 matches are played).

-### Tournament Value
+### Grand Slams vs Others

 <img width="427" alt="Image 2" src="https://github.com/user-attachments/assets/9ccaf3f2-e188-48a5-b22c-533b1f28c48a" />